 There are lots of them, KInfocenter, HardInfo, cpu-g, hwloc and so on, I'm going to discus about Hardinfo and hwloc .

-Install Hardinfo in any Debian based distro with apt-get
+Here's how to install Hardinfo in any Debian based distro with apt-get.

 sudo apt-get install hardinfo